-KWR develops knowledge about and strategies for a resilient urban watercycle.
-For this, we study future scenarios for the watercycle, governance processes that anticipate these scenarios and increase response capacity, and management strategies and tools for a directed transition to a resilient watercycle.
+The objective of our research is to understand and develop strategies for resilient water cycle services.
+We develop knowledge to make water governance more integrated, participatory, adaptive and anticipatory.
+We study future scenarios for the watercycle, governance processes that anticipate these scenarios and increase response capacity, and management strategies and tools for a directed transition to a resilient watercycle.

 Our experts help the water sector recognise and strategically respond to future threats and opportunities.
 We signal and monitor trends, develop scenarios and discuss appropriate response strategies with the water sector.
 In this way we provide direction to social developments in the watercycle.